After The Loss Of A Loved One, Your Holiday Traditions Change But Hope Endures

 Holiday Traditions : Sonia Ha

-In 2010, Sonia Ha lost her 41-year-old husband to pancreatic cancer when their daughter Sophie was 2 1/2 years old.
-"A college professor, theologian and brilliant thinker," Sonia says, "I always knew he would be the one to guide our child's mind and recommend books as she grew."
+In 2010, Sonia Ha lost her 41-year-old husband to pancreatic cancer when their daughter Sophie was 2-and-a-half years old.
+"A college professor, theologian and brilliant thinker," Ha says, "I always knew he would be the one to guide our child's mind and recommend books as she grew."

 After his death, the California resident says, "We were forever changed."
 Still, her prediction held true.
-In his final months after the diagnosis, Sonia's husband had created a reading list to leave with Sophia.
+In his final months after the diagnosis, Ha's husband had created a reading list to leave with Sophia.
 "Every Christmas she receives a book from Daddy."
 This year, 11-year-old Sophie will be gifted Arthur Conan Doyle's The Adventures of Sherlock Holmes.

 "Mele Kalikimaka me ka hauʻoli makahiki hou!"